maxi-k/btrblocks/README.md

 Then, depending on your usecase, build only the library or any of the tools:
 - build everything: `make`
+- install static library and headers on your system: `sudo make install`
-- build the library: `make btrblocks`
+- build the compression library only: `make btrblocks`
 - build the tests `make tester`
 - build the in-memory decompression speed benchmark: `make decompression_speed`
 - ...